sajedtaher/student-dormitory-management-system-c/README.md

 # Student Dormitory Management System (C)

-A console-based student dormitory management system developed in C.
+A console-based student dormitory management system developed in C as part of a university coursework project.

 ## Features